splynx/docs/files/en/support_tickets_messages/email_messages/email_messages.md

 ![Customer's list](./customers_list.png)

-It is also possible to check all recipients list by their IDs and Email addresses in Administration → Logs → Email, where you can set a particular period, type of email message or status.
+It is also possible to check all recipients list by their IDs and Email addresses in `Administration → Logs → Email`, where you can set a particular period, type of email message or status.

 ![Recipients](./recipients.png)